novice9/MapReduce-Intro/README.md

 This repository covers several simple application with MapReduce.

 The hadoop virtual machine is downloaded from Udacity.

+Due to the file size limition (<25MB), only sample dataset is uploaded